 This is by far the most affordable and fun way to join wildlife watching trips.
 We will spend this week in one of the wildest parts of Poland, the unscathed and undiscovered Bieszczady Mts in the Eastern Carpathians.

 Bieszczady belong to the lowest mountain ranges of Eastern Carpathians (max.
 1346 m/4416 feet).
 Scarcely populated and largely forested these mountains are now teeming with wildlife and have become the most important Polish refuge for Brown Bears, Wolves, Lynx and even Wild Cats.
 Moreover, there is a large herd of wild European Bison living here as well as plenty of Beavers and we will aim to see them all.

-Late summer also offers some birdwatching opportunities and we will provide short trips for Woodpeckers, Ural and Pygmy Owls or raptor watching.
+Early autumn also offers some birdwatching opportunities and we will provide short trips for the season’s best – Woodpeckers and Ural Owl.
 Other resident birds include Black Storks, Nutcrackers or Crossbills and you may see them on a daily basis.